mui/material-ui/docs/src/pages/guides/migration-v4/migration-v4.md

 ### preset-safe

-This codemod contains most of the transformers that are useful for migration. (**This codemod is not idempotent, it should be applied only once per folder**)
+This codemod contains most of the transformers that are useful for migration. (**This codemod  should be applied only once per folder**)

 ```sh
 npx @material-ui/codemod@next v5.0.0/preset-safe <folder>